 Peripheral Vision test: This test checks the ability of your eyes to see peripheral targets.
 Many eye and brain disorders can cause peripheral vision loss and can be the first sign and symptom seen.

 Intraocular Pressure test: Also known as tonometry, this pressure test is used to determine the risk of glaucoma.
 A normal pressure ranges from 8-22mmHg, Most glaucoma cases are found with pressures above 20, but in different types of glaucoma, pressure can be as little as 12.
-Eye pressure is unique to each person, and is used in combination of several other screening factors to determine if there is any basis for the need of more testing.
+Eye pressure is unique to each person and is used in combination with several other screening factors to determine if there is any basis for the need for more testing.

 Health of the entire eye: During your eye exam, your doctor will look at both the front and back of the eye.
 This could find causes of symptoms you have that may not be noticed or find changes in your eye that may lead to something more serious.